Amsterdam Heliport

 The Amsterdam Heliport (Dutch: Amsterdam Helihaven) is a small modern heliport located in the north west of Amsterdam, the Netherlands, in a harbour area known as the Westpoort.
 It provides parking space outside for four helicopters and hangar space for another three.
 The heliport was opened in 2005, aiming mainly at VIP transport and airwork.
 The main user of the heliport is Heli Holland.
+The Helicopter Emergency Medical Service (HEMS, Dutch: Mobiel medisch team, MMT) Lifeliner 1 is also stationed at Amsterdam Heliport.